memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 Application in the [Interrupt
 Github
 repository](https://github.com/memfault/interrupt/tree/master/example/fwup-architecture).
-While discussing every line in details is outside of the scope of this conversation, I want to highlight a few patterns I have learned over the years.
+While discussing every line in detail is outside of the scope of this conversation, I want to highlight a few patterns I have learned over the years.
 These include ways to package firmware images, write them to flash, share data between programs, and more!

-This posts builds upon many ideas previously written about on Interrupt.
+This post builds upon many ideas previously written about on Interrupt.
 If you haven't read them already, I recommend the following:
 * [How to Write a Bootloader from Scratch]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %})
 * [How to Write Linker Scripts for Firmware]({% post_url 2019-06-25-how-to-write-linker-scripts-for-firmware %})
-* [GNU Build IDs for Firmwre]({% post_url 2019-05-29-gnu-build-id-for-firmware
+* [GNU Build IDs for Firmware]({% post_url 2019-05-29-gnu-build-id-for-firmware
   %})
 * [Building a Tiny CLI Shell for Tiny Firmware]({% post_url 2020-06-09-firmware-shell %})